hendrikwestermann/eldirk-adaptive/README.md

 xxx by Hendrik Westermann and Rolf Mahnken from Paderborn University.

 # Installation
-Create a virtual environment with
+Create a virtual environment with:
 ```
 source ./create_env.sh
 ```

 # Usage
-Active the virtual environment with
+Activate the virtual environment with:
 ```
 source env/bin/activate
 ```
-Start job with
+Start job with:
 ```
 python main.py
 ```